jeffreypaul15/Sunpy3D/proposal.md

 My open-source journey began with SunPy about 4 months ago, I enjoyed having to look at the visualization capabilities of SunPy and developed a keen interest in visualization while exploring the package and attempting to solve its issues.
 The efficient usage of python and purposeful open source contribution was the main drive for me.

-I have worked with Python as my primary programming language for over 3 years now and have a strong understanding of Python and Pyvista while contributing to SunPy continued to make me better at it.
+I have worked with Python as my primary programming language for over 3 years now and have a strong understanding of it and Pyvista while contributing to SunPy has made me better at it.

 I have been involved with contributing towards and understanding SunPy with its underlying libraries for about 4 months now which excites and gives me the confidence that I shall be able to complete the given project successfully and according to the required standards.